 It important to remember when we play dance games with our students that we are playing them for a reason.
-Knowing what the game will achieve for your students will assist you and your students in getting better outcomes.
+Knowing what the game will achieve for your students will lead to better outcomes.

-The two games outlined below are designed for very different reasons and will the require the teacher to take contrasting approaches to both.
-The Turtle dance games requires a gentle and supportive tone and The Roller coaster is all excitement and danger.
+The two games outlined below are designed for very different reasons.
+This will require the teacher to take contrasting approaches to both.
+The Turtle dance games needs a gentle and supportive tone and The Roller coaster is all excitement and danger.

-Being expressive in the delivery of dance lessons is important and encourages children to be creative, imaginative and expressive.
+Being expressive in the delivery of dance lessons encourages children to be creative, imaginative and expressive themselves.

 Relaxation – The Turtle

-The aim of this game is to develop the child’s ability to bring low activation states intentionally.
-These kinds of relaxation activities teach patience and promote the ability to listen, leading to children being more receptive and participatory.
+The aim of this game is to develop the child’s ability to bring a low activation state intentionally.
+These kinds of relaxation activities teach patience.
+It may also promote the ability to listen, leading to children being more receptive and participatory.